The Roads Department is responsible for all traffic control devices throughout the City.

 The majority of this work is completed at night to minimize traffic disruptions.

-The Roads Department maintains all traffic signals.
-Please report any issues of timing, lights not working or flashing to Public Works at 403.948.8415.
+The Roads department maintains all traffic signals.
+Please report any issues of timing, lights not working or flashing to Roads at 403.948.8415.

 Engineering Services monitors intersections and roadways to ensure traffic signals and pedestrian corridors are installed when required both by volume and feasibility.
-New traffic signals are scheduled for installation in 2018.
+See New Traffic Signals to find out what new traffic signals are scheduled for installation.

 The City has over 5,448 street lights along our road network.
 Street lights are maintained by FortisAlberta.
-If you notice a light problem you can call their customer service team at 403.310.WIRE (9473) or click here to go to the Fortis interactive streetlight map to report the issue.
+If you notice a light problem please call their customer service team at 403.310.WIRE (9473) or click here to go to the Fortis interactive streetlight map to report the issue.

 Starting in June 2018, FortisAlberta will be converting 3,250 (approx.) street lights to LED.